paezha/Reproducible-Research-Workflow/Session 6:  Forensic Issues and Archiving/Session_6_Notes.md

 1. Review Data Management Plan
     - Revise your Data Management Best Practice (as needed) to be easy to follow instructions to guide your work
     - Review the DMP Questionnaire of a colleague to gain additional feedback
-    - Upload your complete DMP to GitHub.
-Please feel free to write this as a narrative/methods segment for a research report/proposal
+    - Export and upload your complete DMP to GitHub.

 ### Suggested readings